 If there is no block association in your neighborhood and you are inclined to start one; the Citizens Committee for New York City, a one-stop resource intended to “bring neighbors together to work on issues that matter to [them]” has a PDF guide about the steps to take to do so.
 Additionally, through a community map on the organization’s website, you can find out what issues your community is already working on.

 596 Acres is a community, land access advocacy organization.
 That “champions resident stewardship of the land to build more just and equitable cities.”
-The Acres supports residents who maintain vacant parcels of city-owned land as community gardens, or want to begin that process.
+The Acres supports residents who maintain vacant parcels of city-owned land as community gardens to begin that process.
 The organization has built some online advocacy tools: Living Lots, Urban Reviewer, and NYCommons, to encourage and assist residents in doing their work in their communities.